 The second theory says that bookkeepers of all shops in the US followed the method of listing all losses in red and all profits in black.
 As the day after Thanksgiving saw crowds thronging shops for holiday shopping, business owners reported profits and were finally out of the red.
 And so it became a norm to call it Black Friday.

 The shopping madness that followed every Thanksgiving Day called for extra security, and the police worked extra hours to handle the crowds.
 Hence, the third theory says that they started referring to this day as Black Friday, and the term just caught on.

-Although Thanksgiving isn’t a holiday in the UK, shoppers there take advantage of Black Friday and Cyber Monday discounts to prepare for Christmas.
-Moreover, the concept of Super Saturday as another shopping day (after Black Friday) is also gaining popularity in the UK and US.
+Although Thanksgiving isn’t a holiday in the UK, shoppers take advantage of Black Friday and Cyber Monday discounts to prepare for Christmas.
+Moreover, the concept of Super Saturday as another shopping day (after Black Friday) is also gaining popularity in the UK and the US.

 Canadians loved America’s concept of ‘shopping’ days and started making trips to the USA to take advantage of the deals retailers provided there on Black Friday.
 The Retail Council of Canada took a survey wherein 43% of Canadians said that they are planning to go to the US for Black Friday shopping.

 Looking at this shopping frenzy, Canadian retailers pulled up their socks and started offering Black Friday discounts, like their US counterparts.
 By the late 2000s, Canadians began to enjoy Black Friday shopping in their hometowns.
 The survey we mentioned before also had 85% of people say that they would like to support Canadian retailers this year.

 Canada, the UK, and Australia observe December 26 (the day after Christmas) as Boxing Day.
 Its concept is quite similar to that of Black Friday and Cyber Monday – consumers buy products at cheaper rates.

 Black Friday & Cyber Monday in France